ionic-team/ionic-docs/docs/vue/lifecycle.md

 | `ionViewWillLeave` | Fired when the component routing from is about to animate.         |
 | `ionViewDidLeave`  | Fired when the component routing to has finished animating.        |

+These lifecycles are only called on components directly mapped by a router.
+This means if `/pageOne` maps to `PageOneComponent`, then Ionic lifecycles will be called on `PageOneComponent` but will not be called on any child components that `PageOneComponent` may render.

 The lifecycles are defined the same way Vue lifecycle methods are - as functions at the root of your Vue component:

 ```tsx